 Walks & Cycle Trails

-The two walks on the Estate provide an opportunity for you to enjoy one of the most beautiful landscapes in Scotland.
-A new cycle trail has been planned for 2017.
+The two walks on the Estate provide an opportunity for you to enjoy one of the most beautiful landscapes in Scotland and our cycle trail allows you to do this on two wheels.

 Wandering through the woodland of Floors Castle, you may hear the characteristic knocking sound of the greater spotted wood peckers while tree creepers, goldcrests, tawny owls and red squirrels can often been seen.